ibm-cloud-docs/openshift/openshift_locations.md

 To quickly determine whether a zone is multizone-capable, your can run `ibmcloud oc supported-locations` and look for the value in the `Multizone Metro` column.
 {: tip}

-{{site.data.keyword.cloud_notm}} resources used to be organized into regions that were accessed via [region-specific endpoints](#bluemix_regions).
-The tables list the previous regions for informational purposes.
-Going forward, you can use the [global endpoint](#endpoint) to move toward a region-less architecture.
-{: deprecated}

 **Multizone metro locations**

 <table summary="The table shows the available multizone metro locations in Red Hat OpenShift on IBM Cloud.
 Rows are to be read from the left to right.
 Column one is the geography that the location is in, column two is the country of the location, column three is the metro of the location, column four is the data center, and column five is the deprecated region that the location used to be organized into.">